Bill Webster: Character development

 On 5 June 2011, Tom Latchem from the News of the World reported that Bill had been axed for the third time by series producer Phil Collinson.
 Armitage had requested a meeting with Collinson to discuss his character's future.
 However, the actor was then informed that they were writing Bill out.
 On 31 July 2011, Will Payne from the Daily Mirror announced that Bill would make a return to the series in September after Collinson had a "change of heart".
 Bill arrives back in Weatherfield with Pam and the reveal their intention to marry.
 However, Payne reported that Bill would collapse and leave his future uncertain.
 In 2014, Armitage stated that he wanted to return to the show.
-On 30 November 2018, Armitage died from cancer aged 79, ending the possibility of him returning as Bill.
+On 30 November 2018, Armitage died from a Heart Attack aged 79, ending the possibility of him returning as Bill.
+The character was killed off-screen in April 2023.

 Storylines

 On 6 February 1984, Bill first appears when he comes to look at Brian Tilsley's (Christopher Quinten) garage roof, which is leaking.
 Bill buys No.11 from Linda, who is acting on behalf of her mother, Elsie Tanner (Pat Phoenix) and rents Len Fairclough's (Peter Adamson) builder's yard from his wife Rita (Barbara Knox), and they become very friendly.

 Bill's first wife, Alison, died of cancer in June 1980.
 However, it is Percy Sugden's (Bill Waddington) niece, Elaine Prior, whom Bill falls for, and in January 1985 they marry and move to Southampton with Bill's daughter, Debbie, where Elaine opens a hair salon.
 Elaine later gives birth to Bill's second son, Carl.
 Sometime after this Bill and Elaine move to Germany, where Elaine has an affair, and in July 1995, Bill realises their marriage is over, and returns to Weatherfield and turns up on Kevin's doorstep.
 Bill moves in with Kevin while Kevin's wife, Sally (Sally Dynevor), whom he has never met, is away.
 To welcome his daughter-in-law home, he cooks a meal and burns down their kitchen in the process.
 Fortunately, he uses his building skills to repair the damage.
 Bill gets a job as cellarman at The Rovers Return, and later moves in there.
 In November 1995, Bill loses his job at The Rovers when the Duckworths take over, and to make things worse, receives a tax bill for £1,400.
-He cannot afford to pay, so Kevin and Sally lend him the money - much to the annoyance of Rita who had given the Webster children £5,000.
+He cannot afford to pay, so Kevin and Sally lend him the money – much to the annoyance of Rita who had given the Webster children £5,000.
 Mike Baldwin (Johnny Briggs) asks Bill to do some work at the Crimea Street flats and gets one of the flats in return and Jim McDonald (Charles Lawson) becomes his business partner.
 In 1997, Bill has an affair with Maureen and the pair run away together to Germany just ten days after Maureen has married Fred.